-A native of Dallas, Texas, Bridget L. Moore is the Founder and Artistic Director of B. Moore Dance.
-Prior to serving as Artistic Director of Dallas Black Dance Theatre for the 2017-2018 season, Moore was a Visiting Professor at Sungkyunkwan University in Seoul, South Korea (2014–2017), where she was invited to speak at the Korean International Symposium on arts education, diversity and cultural integration.
+A native of Dallas, Texas, Bridget L. Moore is the Founder and Artistic Director of B. Moore Dance, and was most recently appointed the new Artistic Director of Joffrey Ballet School-Texas.
+Prior to serving as Artistic Director of Dallas Black Dance Theatre, Moore was a Visiting Professor at Sungkyunkwan University in Seoul, South Korea (2014–2017), where she was invited to speak at the Korean International Symposium on arts education, diversity and cultural integration.

 Moore holds a Bachelor of Fine Arts in Dance from The Ohio State University and a Master of Fine Arts from New York University, Tisch School of the Arts.
 Her accomplishments as a choreographer, dancer, and educator in the arts demonstrate her commitment to the dance continuum.
 She has received choreographic commissions from Ailey II, Dallas Black Dance Theatre, Dayton Contemporary Dance Company, Red Clay Dance Company, Bruce Wood Dance/MetDance, and Urban Bush Women, to name a few.